lightest/diamond-webgl/README.md

 #### Antialiasing
 In this scene there are 2 types of aliasing:
-- on the edges of the geometry (outline of the diamond).
+- on the edges of the geometry.
 This one is due to the rasterization.
 - inside the diamond.
-This is due to the processing of each fragment.
+This one is due to the processing of each fragment which might lead to neighbour fragments having very different colors.

 On my machine, asking for antialiasing with the `antialias` [WebGL flag](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/getContext) only removes the first type of aliasing.
 This makes me think it uses a kind of MSAA because a SSAA would also remove the fragment aliasing.
 I am not sure it is part of the WebGL spec, it is probably implementation-dependent.

 When doing post-processing, I first render a scene to an off-screen texture.
 Unfortunately, WebGL 1 does not support antialiasing when rendering to a texture.
 To antialias the scene, I have two options:
 - do a kind of SSAA where I use a texture twice larger than the screen, which I downsize back to screen dimensions later.
 I cannot do this because it would lead to way too many fragments being processed (each fragment takes a lot of processing power in a ray-tracing application).
-- or apply myself a custom antialiasing such as FXAA.
+- or apply myself a custom antialiasing such as FXAA, which does not require to upsize any buffer.
 This is the right approach but I didn't bother.

+## Other approaches
+This ray tracing project is quite processing-heavy for the GPU because for each fragment and each ray rebound, we have to check intersection with all facets of the gem.
+For a typical diamond, it is 89 intersections.
+(In reality it is a bit less than this because the shader tries to skip facets that are behind.)
+The overall complexite is roughly FRAGMENTS_COUNTxREBOUNDS_COUNTxFACETS_COUNTS.

+Another approach would be to first generate a cube map of the diamond sides seen from the center of the gem, and then sample this texture directly in the direction of the ray.
+This way, the complexity is only FRAGMENTS_COUNTxREBOUNDS_COUNT.
+However, this leads to 2 issues:
+- first, the precision is dependent of the resolution of the cube map
+- then, this approach is by essence not accurate, because the diamond is not a sphere, so its projection would be deformed.
+An adjustment mechanism would be necessary, which would cost more texture fetches.